senseiphoneX/iota-starter-carsharing/README.md

 11. Read the QR code by the mobile app

 ---
 This mobile app contains simple demonstration of Mobile Client Access service.
-It logins with hardcoded username and password using Mobile Client Access for custom authentication.
+It logins with username and password using Mobile Client Access for custom authentication.

 * [CustomAuthDelegate.swift](MobileStarterApp/CustomAuthDelegate.swift) onAuthenticationChallengeReceived()
-Call submitAuthenticationChallengeAnswer() with hardcorded username and password.
+Call submitAuthenticationChallengeAnswer() with username and password entered in Login alert.

 * [QRCodeReaderViewController.swift](MobileStarterApp/QRCodeReaderViewController.swift) configureVideoCapture()
 Set whether use custom authentication or not in okAction.